 - Ch.
 26-28

-The second two scenes, 17,1-13, will now be the first page for this chapter 17.
-This is the scene of the Transfiguration, 17,1-8 which is followed by the discussion about Elijah and John the Baptist as Jesus and the disciples were coming down the mountain, 17,9-13.
+The first page for our reading of chapter 17 will therefore be the second two scenes of this passage, 17,1-13.
+These tell of the Transfiguration, 17,1-8, which is followed by the discussion about Elijah and John the Baptist as Jesus and the disciples come down the mountain, 17,9-13.

-With those considerations, we can start reading this chapter with the Transfiguration and the discussion which follows, 17,1-13.
+With those considerations, we start reading this chapter beginning with the Transfiguration and the discussion which follows, 17,1-13.